 Any settlement you accept must be approved by either the Department of Labor or the Administrative Law Judge.
 The Department of Labor claims examiner or the judge will use a number of factors to decide if the Defense Base Act settlement is reasonable, including:

-- Loss of earning capacity.
+- Loss of wage earning capacity.
 The court will examine whether you have returned to work on a full- or part-time basis, or if there is other work that you can perform with your injuries.
 If you have an unscheduled injury, and you are unable to return to your usual and customary occupation (Read: you work as an overseas civilian contractor); then you may be entitled to a weekly disability payment/ award if you have a loss of wage earning capacity.
 This is a wage loss concept that determines the value of your permanent disability claim.

 - Stipulations vs. Settlement.
 You and the DBA insurance company may enter stipulations or a agree to a settlement.
 Examples of common stipulations include whether a person is eligible to receive ongoing or future medical benefits and agree to a weekly amount per week.
 These are much less common.
 With a settlement you will be paid a lump sum for a permanent impairment rating.